There are no results found for your search. Make sure your search is spelled correctly or try another term.

-By setting a lock timeout with a PIN, any time you access your device, you’ll need the correct PIN to unlock it.
+By setting a lock timeout with a PIN or Passcode, any time you access your device, you’ll need the correct PIN or Passcode to unlock it.
 This means that if your phone is lost or stolen, no one can access your personal info.
 (Have a built-in fingerprint reader?
 That works great too.)

 With this option, your device will automatically wipe its data after a set number of failed login attempts.
 Everything you have saved on your mobile device (apps, app settings, photos, account information etc.) will be removed, resulting in no information for the unauthorized user to see or use.

 Everyone misplaces their phone now and then.
 However, it’s important to know where your mobile device is to prevent unauthorized access.
 Never leave a device unattended in your vehicle or in a public space.
 If your device is lost or stolen, give us a call at (866) 486-7782 and let us know; we can assist you in protecting your Umpqua account information and online banking login access.

 Never store passwords when accessing your accounts via a web browser.
 While it may make it easier for you to log in to your account, it also makes it easier for someone else to log in as well.

 Be sure to use the log off option once you’re done with your mobile banking so you don’t leave access to your accounts open.

 Updating your device operating system software and applications is important.
 This will ensure that any security loopholes that have been found by mobile device manufacturers are fixed.
 Most devices will automatically notify you that an update is available and prompt you to install it.

 By installing an antivirus software on your device, you’ll help protect it from malware and virus attacks.